Leon406/ToolsFx/README.md

 ## How to Run

-- Linux/Mac OS double click ToolsFx  in  root directory
+- Linux/macOS double-click ToolsFx  in  root directory
-- Windows double click ToolsFx.bat or vbs file(remove black command window)
+- Windows double-click ToolsFx.bat or vbs file(remove black command window)

 ## How to Config
 When Application is running ,it will generate ToolsFx.properties automatically , just modify the value.
 Below are the details.